S&P 500 ends at a record; Ukraine-Russia tensions ease

 "Investors have clearly got an appetite for equities displaying strong momentum, no matter whether geopolitical risks or fears for the health of the recovery stand in their path."

-The CBOE Volatility Index .VIX, Wall Street's fear barometer, slid 11.9 percent to end at 14.10 on Tuesday.
+The CBOE Volatility Index, Wall Street's fear barometer, slid 11.9 percent to end at 14.10 on Tuesday.
 That was a sharp reversal from Monday, when the VIX rose 14 percent.

 The S&P 500 ended at a record high for the second time since Friday, when the broad index finished February with a milestone.
 In Tuesday's session, industrials and financials ranked among the biggest gainers.
 The benchmark index is up 1.4 percent for the year.